BX-Coding/patch-ide/index.md

 ## Developers

-The Pyatch Project is currently being developed by [Elliot Roe](https://github.com/ElliotRoe)
+The Pyatch Project is currently being developed by [Elliot Roe](https://github.com/ElliotRoe) and [Duncan Johnson](https://github.com/DuncanAJohnson)

 # Want to join?